 Contract Date Sets

 Choose only to enact this rule if the dates are within a holiday block.
 You can also specify which holiday block you want this to come under.
+Date sets allow you to set date ranges when certain rules, expected hours or limits do or do not apply.

 Additional Filter Options